pytorch/pytorch.github.io/_get_started/installation/mac.md

 ### pip
 {: #mac-pip}

-To install PyTorch via pip, use one of the following two commands, depending on your Python version:
+To install PyTorch via pip, use the following the command, depending on your Python version:

 ```bash
 # Python 3.x